maak-sdu/pyScattData/README.md

-# plotters
+# pyScattData
-Various plotters for e.g. scattering and electrochemical data, but also extracters, converters, writers, etc.
+Processing, analysis, and plotting of scattering data.